Siroz555/CaribouStonks/README.md

 - /highlighter > Highlight a specific entity in the world.
 - /stonks > Display prices and other information simply anywhere.
 - /cariboustonks heldItemCustomization <mainHand/offHand>: Customize the appearance of Held Item.
+- /cariboustonks keyShortcuts: Link Keybinds to commands to be executed.
 - /cariboustonks resetDiana: Reset Mythological Ritual Waypoints.

 ---